Estimate Time7 min

 Using a personal loan could help you pay your medical bill and gain more time to pay your balance in full.
 Be aware upfront that personal loans could come with high interest rates, which will increase the total amount you have to pay in the end.
 Do the calculations and shop around for the lowest rate if you use this option.

-Prepare for future medical expenses
+Preparing for future medical bills

 Getting caught off-guard by a medical bill can happen to anyone.
 But preparing ahead of time for unexpected health costs can potentially save you from having to resort to credit card debt or taking out another type of loan.